calblueprint/dccentralkitchen/docs/design.md

 ### Customer App

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D8198%253A55062&chrome=DOCUMENTATION" allowfullscreen></iframe>
 All screens in the customer app are displayed here.
 The screens are all organized in the left Layers panel.
 This page is prototyped (with some limited functionality due to Figma's constraints) — to view, click the ▶ Play button in the top right corner.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D8198%253A55062&chrome=DOCUMENTATION" allowfullscreen></iframe>

 ### Clerk App

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D7939%253A8699&chrome=DOCUMENTATION" allowfullscreen></iframe>
 All screens in the clerk app are displayed here.
 The screens are all organized in the left Layers panel.
 This page is also prototyped for a specific transaction (again, with some limited functionality) — to view, click the ▶ Play button in the top right corner.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D7939%253A8699&chrome=DOCUMENTATION" allowfullscreen></iframe>

 ### Illustrations

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D8142%253A55234&chrome=DOCUMENTATION" allowfullscreen></iframe>
 All illustrations used in the app and on the app store are displayed here.
 They are organized in the left Layers panel.
 This page is not prototyped.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D8142%253A55234&chrome=DOCUMENTATION" allowfullscreen></iframe>

 ### Component Library

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D5423%253A22421&chrome=DOCUMENTATION" allowfullscreen></iframe>
 All components used in both apps exist here.
 All customer-related components are on the left, and all clerk-related components are on the right.
-More information on components is in the guide linked at the top!
+More information on components is in [the guide linked at the top](#navigating-figma)!

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FxrIJ4AvkeGBZ29dAO2ve8k%2FHealthy-Corners-Rewards%3Fnode-id%3D5423%253A22421&chrome=DOCUMENTATION" allowfullscreen></iframe>

 ## Updating app screenshots